Empathetech-LLC/expense-report/README.md

 # Expense report

-The python script Empathetech LLC uses to generate its (public) expense reports.
+The python script Empathetech LLC uses to generate its expense reports.

 You can find the expense reports [here]()